Top 8 experiences when travelling to Coober Pedy

 Visit a Museum

 No bucket descent involved.
 Several commercial museums here retell the early, hardscrabble days of riches or ruin, of cave-ins or a seam of glorious, translucent opal.
 The Old Timers Mine, hand-dug in 1916, offers a self-guided tour through its galleries and recreated troglodyte-like dwellings.
+You can even try your luck in the opal noodling pits.
 Meanwhile, the larger Umoona Mine complex includes Aboriginal interpretive displays, a theatre and guided tunnel tours.
 You exit, naturally, through the gift shop and its trove of opal jewellery.

 Serbian Orthodox Church.
 Image: South Australia Tourism Commission.